Rules & Regulations

 The University reserves the right to adjust parking fees, fines and the withstanding regulations at any time.
 Updates would be included on www.lsu.edu/parking.

 2. University parking and traffic restrictions are indicated by these regulations, signs, and street and curb markings.
 It is impractical to mark all areas of University property with signs where parking is prohibited.
 Parking or driving is prohibited on lawns, sidewalks, and grass areas; in construction areas; or where it will physically mar campus landscaping, create a safety hazard, interfere with the use of University facilities, or hinder the free movement of traffic.
-During days when there are no classes (excluding Intersession), no registration, and no examinations, student vehicles with permits may park in any student zone that is not restricted.
+During days when there are no classes (excluding Intersession), summer session, no registration, and no examinations, student vehicles with permits may park in any student zone that is not restricted.
 When Law School is not in session, Zone 4 parking areas may be utilized by students displaying a Zone 2, Zone 3, or Zone U permit.
 Any questions on dates should be verified with Parking & Transportation Services, (225) 578-5000.

 3. All students, employees, and visitors operating motor vehicles on campus must register for a parking permit and obey the Traffic & Parking Regulations.
 Lack of knowledge or understanding of these regulations will not be accepted as a defense for violations.
 These regulations attempt to cover all instances of parking and traffic control in specific detail.
 However, interpretation of the intent of these regulations will be the responsibility of Parking & Transportation Services.
 The final interpretation of these regulations rests with the Vice President for Finance & Administration/CFO or his designee.
 Specific questions may be directed to Parking & Transportation Services, (225) 578-5000.